HSA/FSA eligibleLocal + virtual consultsCall/Text (385) 332-4939Bone Builder classes now open: Learn more

 This evidence should be reassuring if you’ve been told you have a bulging disc.
 It does not mean surgery is inevitable.
 It does not mean your spine is “damaged.”
 It means you need a skilled clinician who can determine whether the bulge is actually relevant to your symptoms.

-At Mindful Movement Physical Therapy, Dr. Emily Warren’s McKenzie Method assessment identifies your specific mechanical pattern—which movements make you worse, which make you better—regardless of what the MRI shows.
+At Mindful Movement PT, Dr. Emily Warren’s McKenzie Method assessment identifies your specific mechanical pattern—which movements make you worse, which make you better—regardless of what the MRI shows.

 How Does the McKenzie Method Treat Bulging Discs?